Saudi prince sues Los Angeles to hasten mansion plans

 Reznik said he expected a hearing on the matter in the coming months but would not comment on the litigation.

-Should the luxury property eventually be given the green light, Prince Abdul Aziz could count among his neighbours David and Victoria Beckham and Bruce Springsteen.
+Should the luxury property eventually be given the green light, Prince Abdul Aziz could count among his neighbors David and Victoria Beckham and Bruce Springsteen.

-Local opponents to the mansion construction have found an ally in Los Angeles Council member Paul Koretz, who represents the neighbourhood.
+Local opponents to the mansion construction have found an ally in Los Angeles Council member Paul Koretz, who represents the neighborhood.

 "The council member feels that any proposed project needs to undergo the appropriate scrutiny and discussion required by city policies," said Paul Neuman, the councilman's director of communications.